 My name is Floyd Korzan.
-I'm 13 years old and live with my family in Mitchell, South Dakota.
+I'm 14 years old and live with my family in Mitchell, South Dakota.
 I attend the local middle school where I volunteer at the library and work on a robotics program.
-I like to eat pizza, watch movies, Snapchat my friends and spend time with my family.
+I like to eat pizza, watch movies, and spend time with my family.
 I'm a pretty normal teenager, with one possible exception...
 I'm relentless!

 Back 2012, my life changed forever.
 My dad, who also doubles as my hero, my mentor, and the very soul of our family, collapsed while hiking in the Black Hills of South Dakota.
 Doctors diagnosed my dad with Acute Myeloid Leukemia (AML), which is one of the most dreaded diseases on earth.

 I was devastated.
 It hit me hard to think this great man, never too tired after work to read and re-read me The Carrot Seed when I was a little boy and hike in the mountains together as I got older, was mortal.
 I stayed right by his bedside in the leukemia ward of the hospital and watched round-after-round of chemotherapy destroy his body.
 And then my dad rallied and got better!
 I was never so happy in all my life.
 It was just like old times.

 When the disease came back in 2014, doctors explained that the only thing more deadly than leukemia is relapsed leukemia.
 There were five more rounds of chemotherapy and months in the hospital for my dad.
 I watched my mother (if my dad is the soul of our family, my mom is the heart) suffer in silence.
 I remember blinking back tears at my desk in school and wondering why is this happening to us?